Newark Yankees: History

+Ohio State League 1944 to 1947, championship

 Minor league baseball began in Newark, Ohio with a team in the 1889 Ohio State League and continued to 1915 when the Newark New Socks played as members of the Class D level Buckeye League.

-1944 to 1947

 Newark returned to minor league play in 1944, when the Newark Moundsmen became members of the Class D level Ohio State League and won the Ohio State League Championship.
 The Moundsmen began play as an affiliate of the St. Louis Browns and played four seasons in the Ohio State League.
 The 1944 Ohio State League reformed as a six–team league in 1944 after a hiatus due to World War II.
 Playing with league members Lima Red Birds, Marion Diggers, Middletown Red Sox, Springfield Giants and Zanesville Dodgers, the Moundsmen finished second in the standings.

-The "Moundsmen" moniker was the result of a newspaper contest.
-With a regular season record of 71–59, Newark finished in 2nd place, 4.5 games behind the first place Springfield Giants in the regular season standings under manager Clay Bryant.
-In the 1944 Playoffs the Newark Moundsmen defeated the Lima Red Birds 3 games to 1 and advanced.
-In the Finals, Newark defeated the Middletown Red Sox 4 games to 2 to claim the championship.
+The Newark "Moundsmen" nickname was chosen as the result of a newspaper contest.

+With a regular season record of 71–59, Newark ended the 1944 Ohio State regular season in second place and qualified for the playoffs.
+The Moundsmen finished 4.5 games behind the first place Springfield Giants, playing the season under manager Clay Bryant.
+In the first round of the 1944 playoffs the Newark Moundsmen defeated the Lima Red Birds 3 games to 1 and advanced.
+In the finals, Newark defeated the Middletown Red Sox 4 games to 2 to claim the championship.
+In the finals, Newark pitcher Ned Garver defeated the Middletown Red Sox three times, helping the Moundsmen win the championship.
 Ned Garver led the Ohio State league with 21 wins, 221 strikeouts and a 1.21 ERA.
-He also hit .407.
+He also hit .407 in his pitching at bats.
+Teammate Luke Majorki won the league batting title, hitting .355.